Sales Internship

 12 / 45

-12) What is the purpose of follow-up messages after purchase?
+12) What is the primary purpose of a "follow-up call" after a sale?

 13 / 45